Fallacies 1: Contemporary approaches

 — The syllogistic paralogisms.

-— The fallacies of scientific method.
+— The fallacies of the scientific method.

 — The fallacy of insufficient statistics (ibid.).

 To argue that a thing is good because it is “natural,” or bad because it is “unnatural,” in these common senses of the term, is therefore certainly fallacious; and yet such arguments are very frequently used.
-(Moore, 1903, §29; italics in the original)
+(Moore, 1903, §29; italics in the original).

-This amounts to saying that the word natural has a generally positive argumentative orientation, but not for the author’s group.
-The naturalistic fallacy goes hand in hand with a range of reciprocal fallacies, named after the antonyms of “natural”: culturalist fallacy, etc. see orientation.
+This suggests that the word natural generally has a positive argumentative orientation, except among the author’s group.
+The naturalistic fallacy is associated with a variety of reciprocal fallacies, named after the antonyms of “natural”: such as culturalist fallacy, etc. see orientation.

 Fogelin (see above) adds: